This 16 hour course is designed for law enforcement officers to help them prepare for and prevail during violent encounters.

 - Understand how physical training, mental imagery, tactical self-talk, breathing and centering improves stress inoculation and startle recovery.

-- Understand these officer survival techniques are rooted in traditional martial arts and ancient warrior traditions.
+- Understand that many officer survival tactics are rooted in ancient martial arts traditions.